-- Please ensure that there is enough quantity present in ‘Stock From’ location column when moving quantities from one location to another.
+- Please ensure that there is enough quantity present in the ‘Stock From’ location column when moving quantities from one location to another.
 An error will pop up if the import for a specific stock quantity isn’t successful.

-- If a ‘Stock To’ location name or location# isn’t defined in the import file, and you have enabled ‘if not present, create location’ option, the transfer will not be successful for this item.
+- If a ‘Stock To’ location name or location# isn’t defined in the import file, and you have enabled the ‘if not present, create location’ option, the transfer will not be successful for this item.
 Name such a location as ‘no location’ in your import file for successful data import.